team-for-awesome/make-a-difference-now/README.md

     - Let people exit the train/bus before I enter, don't stand in their way
 - I will Share
     - Share and borrow tools
-    - Provide services for and consume services from your neighbours
+    - Provide services for and consume services from my neighbours
 - I will my skill for good
     - Stick to a strict code of work ethics
     - Give my knowledge and skill free for good causes